 |

-Long-Horizon Manipulation of Unknown Objects via Task and Motion Planning with Estimated Affordances
+Long-Horizon Manipulation of Unknown Objects via Task and Motion Planning with Estimated

 Aidan Curtis*, Xiaolin Fang*, Leslie Pack Kaelbling, Tomás Lozano-Pérez, Caelan Reed Garrett